 - Loss of sense of taste

-- Redness and soreness of the mouth and throat
+- Redness and soreness or even pain in the mouth and throat

 Sometimes open sores develop in the mouth and throat, making it hard to eat and drink during treatment.
 Liquid feeding through a tube placed into the stomach may be needed.
 This is known as a gastrostomy or G tube (see the “Surgery for oral cavity and oropharyngeal cancer” section).

-Radiotherapy may also cause long-term or permanent side effects:
+Radiotherapy may also cause long-lasting or permanent side effects: